 Oh.
 My.
 Gosh.
-I loved this book!
+I loved The Disasters!
 I mean, I figured I’d like this book, but I honestly couldn’t stop thinking about it after I put it down!
 (Or after I turned it off, rather, since I listened to the audiobook.)

 So let me start off by saying that I think Nax is one of my new favorite characters ever.
 He’s so well-written to the point that I connected with him a lot even though I haven’t been through many of the things he goes through in the story.
 There’s just something about his sense of humor, the depth of his emotions, and the history of this character that really struck me.
 Of course, Nax isn’t the only one to be impressed by.
 There’s also Rion, the charismatic son of a British politician; Case, the genius who went to college at 15 to kill time until she was old enough to join the Academy; Zee, a kickass trans girl nurse from Kazakhstan; and Asra, the heart and soul of the rebellion against (ironically) her father’s terrorist attack.

 So just by describing the characters, I’m sure you can see there’s SO much happening in this story.
 And it’s all so well woven together.
 It’s your classic story of a group of misfit strangers coming together and ending with a hella strong friendship.
 But there’s the added twist of deciding to put everything on the line to do the right thing.
 This group of four (all mentioned above except Asra because she comes in later) quickly realizes they may be literally the only ones in the universe who are able to do something about the terrorist attack that has been orchestrated to wipe out all the colonized planets in the other parts of the universe.